Sample collection

 • Impression smears: Useful in exudative skin lesions and preparation of cytology smears from biopsy specimens.
 Smears may yield only surface contamination and may not be representative of the lesion.
 In preparing impression smears from biopsy specimens it is critical to make smears before exposure of the tissue to formalin to avoid staining artifacts from formalin fumes.

-• Make and submit multiple slides, “spreader” slides can also be stained or submitted.
+• Make and submit multiple slides, “spreader” slides can also be stained or submitted, although cells are often smudged on these slides.

-• Stain and examine a slide prior to submission to a laboratory to ensure adequate cellularity of the sample, especially if the animal is still in the hospital or under sedation/anesthesia.
+• Stain and examine a slide prior to submission to a laboratory to ensure adequate cellularity of the sample, especially if the animal is still in the hospital or under sedation or anesthesia.

 • Be gentle!
-Use gentle pressure when preparing squash preps and impression smears as cells, particularly neoplastic cells, can rupture easily.
+Use gentle pressure when preparing smears (“contact” and not “squash”) preps and impression smears as cells, particularly neoplastic cells, can rupture easily.
+With impression smears, roll the slide onto the tissue 2-3 times after blotting the surface.
+Do not put 20 imprints on one slide (they are exhausting to examine)!

 • Avoid thick smears as cells will be impossible to identify if they are not well spread.
 Using only a small drop of sample will help, especially from tissue that readily exfoliate (ex. lymph nodes) or if peripheral blood contamination has occurred.